metarhia/impress/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] tests and linter show no problems (`npm t`)
 - [ ] tests are added/updated for bug fixes and new features
 - [ ] code is properly formatted (`npm run fmt`)
+- [ ] description of changes is added in CHANGELOG.md